CSESoc-CompClub/constitution/CONSTITUTION.rst

       #.
 Appointments will be made by majority vote of the Executive.

    #.
-The maintenance and review of policies & procedures of the Club, including its Grievance Resolution Policy & Procedure and compliance with the University Child Protection Policy.
+The maintenance and review of policies & procedures of the Club, including its Grievance Resolution Policy & Procedure and Child Protection Policy.

 #.
 There is no maximum number of consecutive terms for which an Executive member may hold office.
 #.
 Subject to this Constitution, members of the Executive hold office until the Executive is dissolved at the conclusion of the Handover Period.